Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Christmas tree

-If your church has a tree, locate it well away from candles, ensure it is securely mounted to prevent it from falling over, and make sure that the tree doesn’t block any exit routes from the building; this should be considered as part of your fire risk assessment.
+If your church has a tree, locate it well away from candles, securely mount it to stop it falling over and make sure it doesn’t block exit routes from the building.
+This should be considered in your fire risk assessment.

 Candles